vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 ### Authorization Stage

 For transactions where the split in _authorization_ is enabled, we send the _recipients_ in the authorization payload.
-The _“recipient’s”_ object array contains data on the values to be passed on to each seller and the Marketplace involved in the order.
+The _“recipient’s”_ object array contains data on the values to be passed on to each seller and the marketplace involved in the order.

 See below an example of the authorization request: